 Student Health will only provide a document that the student was in the health center on the date and time of the visit only.
 We do not provide documentation for prior or future dates.
 We cannot release any details of the visit, including diagnosis and treatment.
 The student must be present when the verification is written and is responsible for delivering the document.

 We do not have the authority to exempt students from classes or exams.
 That is up to the discretion of the professor.

 Please note the student health fee is NOT INSURANCE.
-We recommend every student carry health insurance to help cover emergencies and services not provided by student health.
+We recommend every student carry health insurance to help cover emergencies and services not provided by Student Health.

 Students can purchase health insurance through Aetna.
 Information on student health insurance is available online.

-Copays can be paid in cash, check, or billed to Joe’SS.
+In addition to access to provider services, the student health fee provides you to access to reduced prices for many labs and medications - which can be paid in cash, check, or billed to Joe’SS.
 We also accept Visa, Discover Card, and Master Card.

 Please note that IEP Students (Intensive English Program) are required to pay for all charges at the time of visit.
 IEP students cannot bill charges to Joe'SS.

 We charge a nominal fee for the following: